-Garlic is packed with antioxidants that help boost immunity in the body, and that also regulate the body’s metabolism.
+Garlic is packed with antioxidants that help boost immunity, and also regulate the body’s metabolism.
 Garlic is extremely versatile and can be used in many different foods to add flavour and spice.
-Garlic chutney is something delicious and easy-to-make and kids will love it.
-Do adjust the amount of spice in the chutney according to how old your child is as it is not good for young children to eat spicy food.
+Adding a teaspoon of garlic chutney during meals is one way to include garlic into the diet.
+Garlic chutney is simple and delicious, and kids love it.
+Do adjust the amount of spice in the chutney according to how old your child is as too much spice is not good for young children.

 This amazing immunity-boosting spice is something that should be included in your child’s diet.
 Turmeric has a very powerful component called “curcumin” that makes it such a good antioxidant.
-Give your child turmeric tea or turmeric milk before bed, and it will help him sleep better and will also improve his chances of fighting off any infections that affect their immune system.
+Give your child turmeric tea or turmeric milk before bed to help him sleep better, and also improve his chances of fighting off any infections that affect his immune system.

-High in anti-bacterial, anti-fungal, anti-inflammatory, and anti-viral qualities, bitter gourds are highly beneficial for your child’s health.
-Obviously, feeding karela to children will be difficult, but their health properties cannot be ignored, especially at a time when the chances of falling sick are high.
+High in anti-bacterial, anti-fungal, anti-inflammatory, and anti-viral qualities, bitter gourds are extremely beneficial for your child’s health.
+Obviously, feeding karela to children is quite a challenge, but their health properties cannot be ignored, especially at a time when the chances of falling sick are high.
 Bitter gourds are especially known to aid in respiratory problems.

 4. Seasonal Fruits

-Fruits that come in the rainy season are packed with anti-oxidants and will help children in fighting off any illness.
+Fruits that come in the rainy season are packed with antioxidants and will help children in fighting off any illness.
 Fruits such as jamuns, litchi, cherries, peaches and plums are some that you should consider giving them at this time.
-Pomegranates, apples, bananas, , pears and papayas are other fruits that you can include in your child’s diet.
-These are filled with vitamin C, antioxidants, and many other vitamins and other properties that will help your child fight off any infections.
+Pomegranates, apples, bananas, pears and papayas are other fruits that you can include in your child’s diet.
+These are filled with vitamin C, antioxidants, vitamins, and have many other properties that will help your child fight off any infections.

-There are so many types of lentils to choose from, so you shouldn’t have any problem.
+There are so many types of lentils to choose from.
 Pulses and lentils are both very good for your child’s overall health.
-These are high in protein and energy.
-Daal is one of the food types that helps your child to fight off any kind of seasonal infection.
+They are high in protein and energy.
+Daal is one of the food types that helps your child fight off any kind of seasonal infection.
 If your child is already down with the flu, try feeding him some daal soup as it will help him recover faster.

 Hot soups during the rains leave anybody with a sense of warmth and comfort, and your child is no exception.
 Not only do soups bring in the warmth that the body needs to prevent catching chills, but it is also one of the best foods to feed your child if he is sick.
 Lovely vegetable soup or even a chicken soup with vegetables can work wonders.